Omar ekes out House primary win over centrist in Minnesota

 TWO ELECTIONS, ONE SEAT IN SOUTHERN MINNESOTA

-Voters in the 1st Congressional District in southern Minnesota were deciding two races related to the same seat vacated by Republican Rep. Jim Hagedorn’s death earlier this year from cancer.
+Voters in southern Minnesota, meanwhile, were deciding two races related to the same seat vacated by Republican Rep. Jim Hagedorn, who died earlier this year from cancer.

 A special election for the remainder of Hagedorn's term pitted Republican Brad Finstad, who served in the U.S. Department of Agriculture during the Trump administration, against Democrat Jeff Ettinger, a former chief executive at Hormel Foods.
-Both won a May 24 special primary election for Hagedorn's seat, and Tuesday's winner will serve until January.
+Both won a May 24 special primary election for Hagedorn's seat to serve until January.

 Finstad and Ettinger will also face off in November for a full term in the district — it includes Rochester and Mankato — after each secured their party's nomination Tuesday.